ManonPaineau/image_analysis_P.viticola/README.md

 The instructions bellow correspond to the four steps use.

-## Functionnement of the full macro step by step:
+## Instructions of the macro step by step:

 	        All your images are placed in an "inputDir" directory.